A Guide for Reflection During Marriage Decision Making

 1. I am not overly influenced by outward appearances.

 God created us with physical attraction.
 It is understandable and natural to notice and be drawn physically toward others.
-Furthermore, it is appropriate to be well groomed and be a good steward of our physical health and body.
-However, an over-focus on outward appearance in ourselves or how others look can distract us in the marriage decision.
-While it is impossible to not notice another person’s outward appearance and physical attractiveness, Scripture teaches that valuing appearance and external qualities over the heart is unwise.
+Furthermore, it is appropriate to be a good steward of our physical health and body.
+However, an over-focus on our outward appearance or how others look can distract us in the marriage decision.
+While it is impossible not to notice another person’s outward appearance and physical attractiveness, Scripture teaches that valuing appearance and external qualities over the heart is unwise.
 How a potential spouse looks is guaranteed to change with time and age; character is one of the most enduring aspects of one’s life over time.

-Take a deeper look: List ten internal virtues you believe are important in a potential spouse.
+Take a Deeper Look: List five internal virtues (i.e., patience, self-sacrifice, compassion, etc.) you believe are important in a potential spouse.

-3. I understand true physical intimacy is born out of true emotional intimacy.
-My future spouse will be able to trust me with their heart.
+2. I understand true physical intimacy is born out of true emotional intimacy.

-Physical intimacy is private, sacred and singular.
+Physical intimacy is private, sacred, and singular.
 It is a physical expression of emotional and spiritual oneness.
-Being able to open your heart to and receive another’s heart is important to physical intimacy and a healthy marriage.
+Being able to open your heart as well as receive another’s heart is important to physical intimacy and a healthy marriage.

 Proverbs 31:11, “The heart of her husband (his wife) doth safely trust in her (him)…”